github-sumit/fin_banking_bb/deploy/bronze/bronze_deploy_README.md

 ##5.
 Deploy required modules to tomcat

-   1. Deploy the project to tomcat using the following maven command.
+   1. Goto base project and deploy the project to tomcat using the following maven command.

           mvn clean package tomcat7:deploy

       Make sure the tomcat server is started before executing this command.

    2. Stop the tomcat server.
+>   **Note:** This step is required because tomcat will throws error while deployment of required modules as the context files are missing.Ignore the errors
+              and continue with the further steps.

    3. Copy the context file from the project configuration path to apache-tomcat-7.0.65\conf\Catalina\localhost in tomcat and rename to the following names: